embedded-iota/iota-iot-network-protocol/README.md

 A Gateway is a more powerful embedded device, which gives the nodes indirect access to the tangle.

-## SeedNode

-A SeedNode is a Node within a NodeGroup which holds the configuration for new NodeGroup Members.
-It is also responsible for collecting the status of the NodeGroup for a Gateway.

 ## Address Milestone